benqus/toolbox/top/README.md

 });

-// subscribe works the same way as for the topic const unobserve = myObservable.subscribe(console.log);
+// subscribe works the same way as for the topic const unsubscribe = myObservable.subscribe(console.log);

 // update observable via simple attribute assignments or `Object.assign` myObservable.value = 1;
 ```

-> **Note:** if you are using observables for state-management, it is recommended that you use a throttled topic - either the built-in solutions or your own custom one to bundle multiple updates into one update notification.
+> **Note:** if you are using observables for state-management, it is recommended that you use a throttled topic - either with the built-in solutions or your own custom one.
+This is done to bundle multiple updates into one update notification.

 Observables come with a built-in topic that handles the notifications but it is possible to re/use existing topics: